 News Corp.
-(NWSA)’s Roger Ailes, who built Fox News into the most-watched cable-news outlet, signed a four- year contract extension to lead the network and Fox Television Stations.
+(NWSA:US)’s Roger Ailes, who built Fox News into the most-watched cable-news outlet, signed a four- year contract extension to lead the network and Fox Television Stations.

 Ailes, 72, will remain chairman and chief executive of Fox News and chairman of the Fox stations, New York-based News Corp. said today in an e-mailed statement.
 He will continue as a senior adviser to News Corp.
 Chairman and CEO Rupert Murdoch.

 The renewal comes ahead of News Corp.’s planned split into separate publishing and entertainment companies, due to take place by the middle of next year.
 Murdoch has made a number of executive changes and is considering giving son James oversight of the company’s U.S. TV businesses outside of Ailes’s control, people with knowledge of the situation said last month.

 Ailes is among the company’s highest-paid executives, making more than $21 million in salary, bonus and stock awards in the fiscal year that ended June 30, according to company filings.
 Ailes, who founded Fox News in 1996, will also continue to run Fox Business News, local Fox broadcast stations and its syndication unit.